-In Penang, everyone is Penang Foodie.
-We all know where to locate the best food in Penang.
-Just to let you guys know, we researched on some Penang food blog when writing this guide.
-We hope this blog will give you a good peek on what to eat in Penang.
-If you’re travelling to Penang, this guide surely will help you, trust me!
+In Penang, everyone loves food.
+Penangites have this innate ability to know by heart where to get the best street food.
+With that said, we hope today’s list will give you a good peek at what to eat in Penang.
+If you’re traveling to Penang, this guide surely will help you, trust us!

 Best Food in Penang

-The next must try Penang food is CY Choy Road Hokkien Mee (桥头福建面).
-This hokkien mee was once recommended by CNN Travel, known for its rich and aromatic broth.
-This famous Penang grub is located in one of the heritage houses along Beach Street.
-Truth to be told, it has been selling for more than 50 years in Penang.
-Thus, it’s definitely worth a visit in you are looking for scrumptious hokkien mee in Penang.
+The next must-try Penang food is Bridge Street Hokkien Mee (桥头福建面) or known as CY Choy Road Hokkien Mee.
+This Hokkien Mee was once recommended by CNN Travel for its rich and aromatic broth.
+It’s located in one of the heritage houses along Beach Street with more than 50 years of history in Penang.
+Thus, it’s definitely worth a visit if you are looking for scrumptious Hokkien Mee in Penang.

 Address: 533, Jalan C.Y.
 Choy, 10300 George Town, Pulau Pinang, Malaysia